Ehloec

 Ehloec is a village in the municipality of Kičevo, North Macedonia.
 It was previously part of the Drugovo Municipality.
 It historically has been identified as a Mijak village.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village had a total of 20 houses, excluding bachelors (mucerred).
+In the 1467/68 Ottoman defter, the village is recorded as having predominantly Albanian anthroponymy, sometimes in conjunction with Slavic ones: such as Vlash, son of Petko,Vlash son of Gjergji etc.

 According to the 2002 census, the village had a total of 20 inhabitants.
 Ethnic groups in the village include: